-We thought that Therefore, we And the results US rates The Federal Reserve would aggressively hikes rates even at the cost of economic growth and US rates had room for further rise.
-Maintained a neutral stance for US rates in the portfolio.
+We thought that Therefore, we And the results US rates The Federal Reserve would be less aggressive in hiking rates, however rate cuts is premature with high prices remains.
+Maintained a tactical/neutral stance for US rates in the portfolio.
 The Fund's neutral stance in US rates versus the benchmark had a negligible impact on portfolio performance.
-Asian IG Fundamentals remain sound in Asian Investment Grade (IG) corporates but volatility in credit markets may remain elevated for a sustained period.
-While still cautious on credits, the steep turnaround of the credit market towards the end of the year led us to increase our credit duration in select names that we believed still offer value.
-The Fund's exposure to China property names was additive to performance, but this was partially offset by the underweight versus the benchmark amongst sovereign names in Indonesia and the Philippines.
+Asian IG Fundamentals remain sound in Asian Investment Grade (IG) corporates but a cautious stance remains warranted following the sharp rally in the past few months.
+Tactically traded high quality names in the primary and secondary markets in names that offered attractive issuance premium and still offered value.
+The Fund's exposure to Chinese property names was additive to performance, but this was partially offset by the underweight versus the benchmark amongst sovereign names in Indonesia and the Philippines.
+Exposure in Malaysian Government bonds was positive for performance.